wotzebra/laravel-boost-kit/README.md

-# Wotzebra Guidelines for Laravel Boost
+# Extra Guidelines and Skills for Laravel Boost

-Bring Wotzebra's Laravel & PHP coding guidelines to your AI-assisted development workflow with Laravel Boost.
+This package adds Laravel & PHP coding guidelines and skills used by Who Owns The Zebra to your AI-assisted development workflow with Laravel Boost.

 ## Installation